raffraffraff/terraform_for_each_module_cycle/README.md

-# What
+# What is this?
-This project demonstrates strange or unexpected behavior when using modules with `for_each`
+This project demonstrates strange Terraform behavior when iterating over data with `for_each` to call modules.
+The behavior is an unexpected gotcha that gets in the way of data-driven Terraform usage.

+# What do we wish to demonstrate?
 ## Modules with apparently circular dependencies can work
 We create a simple module and call it twice.
 Each call passes an input parameter that references the other instance of the module.
 Example: